-If you are interested in a career in law where you can utilize your language skills, consult the Moritz College of Law for the most appropriate course plan for you, and continue to study your foreign language(s) at the advanced level.
+If you are interested in a career in law where you can utilize your language skills, consult the Moritz College of Law for the most appropriate course plan for you, and continue to study your world language(s) at the advanced level.
 Listed below are a few examples of legal careers that may require language skills.

 Immigration Law is a rapidly growing field due to the influx of immigrants entering the U.S. each year.
 Immigration lawyers on the web is just one location where prospective employers post legal position in the immigration field.
 Many of these positions require or suggest language skills.
 Here are just two examples of job postings you might find on this site: